ComposableFi/composable-ibc/hyperspace/core/README.md

 # Hyperspace Relayer

 ## Architecture
-The relayer architecture is based on two major design choices
+The relayer is designed to be:

-**Statelessness**
+**1. Statelessness**
 The relayer is designed to be stateless and does not perform any form of caching.
 The relayer therefore relies heavily on
 the nodes it's connected to for sourcing data, this design choice eliminates the chances of bugs that could come
 from cache invalidation problems.

-**Event Driven**
+**2. Event Driven**
-The relayer follows an event driven model, in that it remains idle if no finality events are received from either chain.
+The relayer follows an event driven model, it remains idle if no finality events are received from either chain.

 ## Relayer Loop

-The relayer has just one entry point, which is the [`relay`]() function, this function takes two [`Chain`]() implementations
+The relayer has a single entry point, which is the [`relay`](/hyperspace/core/src/lib.rs#L20) function, this function takes two [`Chain`](/hyperspace/primitives/src/lib.rs#L346) implementations
 alongside optional metric handlers and starts the relayer loop.

 The relayer loops awaits finality events from the finality subscription of the chain handlers.